LogoLogo

 Output image file types

-The following image formats are supported for the output: JPEG, PNG, WEBP, and AVIF.
+The following image formats are supported for the output: JPEG, PNG, TIFF, WEBP and AVIF.

 Basic and advanced output options